Particular/Workshop/exercises/03 - Sagas.md

 }
 ```

-NOTE: The saga data properties require the `virtual` modifier to allow NHibernate to store and retreive them correctly in SQL Server.
+NOTE: The saga data properties require the `virtual` modifier to allow NHibernate to store and retreive them correctly using SQL Server.
 The `virtual` modifier is not required when using other persistence providers.

 ### Step 3